GhaydA-AlQudah/Career-Compass-USA-Power-BI-Dashboard/README.md

 1. Different roles offer different salaries, hiring demand, benefits, and growth opportunities across U.S. states.
 2. Most available information is **scattered across multiple platforms and difficult to compare effectively**.
-3. **The required technical skills also vary significantly between roles and states**,
+3. **The required technical skills also vary significantly across roles, industries, and geographic markets**,

    making it hard for job seekers to **identify which skills are most valuable in the market**.